blues/app-accelerators/36-vending-machine-monitor/README.md

 * `col_count`: the number of dispensing columns that have been fitted with distance sensors.
 The default value is 1.

-Dispensing column configuration specifies various lengths, which allows the app determine the number of items in a column, and when it is full/low/empty.
+Dispensing column configuration specifies various distances, which allows the app determine the number of items in a column, and when it is full/low/empty.

 These values provide defaults for all columns, which is useful when all or the majority of columns are dispensing similarly sized soda cans: